 While dug-out canoes can be found in many rural towns and villages in Vietnam, crossing Lak Lake in one of these traditional boats is a truly unique experience.
 These canoes are a symbol of this lake, and you find them in so many photos that document this area both in the past and present.

-Top tip: Please don’t opt to take an elephant ride to cross the lake.
+Top Tip: Please don’t opt to take an elephant ride to cross the lake.
 While it may be offered to you at an affordable fee, elephants’ spines go under severe stress through this.

 41. Cruise Ha Long Bay on a Junk Boat

 Ha Long Bay, one of the world’s new seven wonders, is best viewed from the deck of a traditional junk boat.
-Set sail into one of the most beautiful bays in the world, and admire the scenery that looks like it’s from another world.
+Set sail into one of the most beautiful bays in the world and admire the scenery that looks like it’s from another world.

 These dragons dropped giant emeralds into the bay to form an invincible wall to stop the invaders.
 After thousands of years, these emeralds grew into the islands you see today.
 Or so they say.

-42. Photograph Sapa’s Terraced Rice Fields
+42. Photograph Sa Pa’s Terraced Rice Fields

+This area of Vietnam is much cooler than the rest of the country and is even prone to snow showers in the winter.
 Bring your camera and spend a few days taking photos of this spectacular terrain from every angle possible.
-It’s impossible to take a picture here that you won’t totally love.
+It’s impossible to take a picture here that you won’t totally love, especially when you join a guided rice fields tour.

-Top tip: Try not to visit in winter.
+Top Tip: Try not to visit in winter.
 The fields are brown, and the weather is seriously cold.

 Way back in 2012, the country had its first-ever Pride Parade.
 It was an eye-opening experience for many and soon became an annual event.

 In true Hanoi fashion, the parades take place on motorbikes and bicycles.
-Everyone rides around the city together displaying colorful rainbow flags, t-shirts, and signs with positive captions.
+Everyone rides around the city together, displaying colorful rainbow flags, T-shirts, and signs with positive captions.

 If you happen to be in Vietnam over the summer, try to fit this into your schedule and help make history.

-44. Hike up the Marble Mountain in Danang
+44. Hike Up the Marble Mountain in Danang

-Marble mountain, just outside Danang city, is one of the main stops on the Hue to Hoi An bike ride.
+Marble Mountain, just outside Danang City, is one of the main stops on the Hue to Hoi An bike ride.
 You can opt to hike up to the top (it literally only takes about 15 to 20 minutes), or you can pay to take this great big glass elevator up to the top.

 45. Explore the My Son Temple Complex